jkkummerfeld/text2sql-data/README.md

 - A database schema
 - A database

-We also provide code for two neural network based systems:

-- A template based, slot-filling LSTM
-- A sequence-to-sequence model
+We have separate files describing the [datasets](./data/README.md), [systems](./systems/README.md), and [tools](./tools/README.md).

+TODO: codalab

 Version | Description
 ------- | -------------
 1       | Data used in the ACL 2018 paper

-TODO: codalab

-# Using the data
+# Citing this work

-If you use this data in your work, please cite our ACL paper *and* the appropriate original sources, and list the version number of the data.
+If you use this data in your work, please cite our ACL paper _and_ the appropriate original sources, and list the version number of the data.
 For example, in your paper you could write (using the BibTeX below):

 ```